ibilalkayy/coin-route/README.md

-# Coin-Route: Cryptocurrency Exchange Price Optimizer
+# Coin-Route: Optimizing the Crypto Exchange Rates 📈

 ## Overview

-Coin-Route is a lightweight JSON API designed to help users find the best cryptocurrency exchange to buy a specified amount of Bitcoin (BTC) with minimal USD or USDT expenditure.
-This README provides a comprehensive guide to understanding, setting up, and extending Coin-Route.
+Coin-Route is a dynamic JSON API designed to find the best cryptocurrency exchange to purchase Bitcoin (BTC) with the lowest USD or USDT expenditure.
+This updated README provides a comprehensive guide on the project's structure, functionalities, and integration of both Coinbase and Bitfinex exchanges.

 ## Project Structure